-The Renaissance castle Rosenburg not only attracts visitors for its splendid architecture and long history, but also because you can experience different birds of prey close up.
+The Renaissance castle Rosenburg not only attracts visitors for its splendid architecture and long history but also because you can experience different birds of prey close up.

 Hunting with falcons has been a popular pastime among the nobles in Austria for hundreds of years.
 The masters of the castle of course owned large land areas and hunting grounds where they could, among other things, pursue falconry.
 As part of a varied adventure program offered at the Schloss Rosenburg, there are predatory bird shows held throughout the summer.
-The castle’s grandiose viewing terrace, which is really a large lawn, is a great backdrop for the hour-long show.
+The castle’s grandiose viewing terrace, which is a large lawn, is a great backdrop for the hour-long show.
 Not only hunting falcons are displayed at the shows, but also eagles, owls and vultures.
 The 4-5 professional falconers who hold the show are dressed in costumes from the Renaissance.

 Big birds up close

-Rosenburg offer an audience-friendly show where the falconers inform about the birds and explain what happens via a speaker system.
+Rosenburg offers an audience-friendly show where the falconers inform about the birds and explain what happens via a speaker system.
 Suddenly, large and small birds of prey swept right over our heads.
 Although I have never really had any particular interest in falconry it was really interesting to see these birds unfold up close.
 One can of course ask if it is ethical to keep these birds locked in cages, but I got the impression they got a lot of time on their wings.
 One of the elements of the demonstration is to show how the birds use thermal soaring for their flights.
 For a while, they disappeared high up into the clouds over the castle before they suddenly came descending after the “prey” the falconer offered them.

 Museum and exhibitions

-Transformation from castle to palace
+The transformation from castle to palace

 The Renaissance castle Rosenburg started its history in 1175 as a pure defence castle or fortress.
 The location on a ridge above the river Kamp in Kamptal, Lower Austria, which is part of the historical core area of Austria, has meant that the castle has been involved in a multitude of wars throughout history.
-In the 16th century, the castle had lost its strategic value and was rebuilt into a palace.
+Nonetheless, in the 16th century, the castle had lost its strategic value and was rebuilt into a palace.
 Rosenburg is presently owned by the von Hoyos-Sprinzenstein family who took over the castle in 1681.
-Several fires destroyed much of the palace in the 17th and 19th centuries, but the palace was extensively renovated between 1859 and 1889 and today appears as a magnificent Renaissance-style castle.
+Several fires destroyed much of the palace in the 17th and 19th centuries, but it was extensively renovated between 1859 and 1889 and today appears as a magnificent Renaissance-style castle.